awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario1.md

 This scenario can also be optionally configured for IPv6—you can use the VPC wizard to create a VPC and subnet with associated IPv6 CIDR blocks\.
 Instances launched into the public subnet can receive IPv6 addresses, and communicate using IPv6\.
 For more information about IPv4 and IPv6 addressing, see [IP Addressing in Your VPC](vpc-ip-addressing.md)\.

+For information about managing your EC2 instance software, see [Managing Software on Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-software.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Topics**
 + [Overview](#Configuration)
 + [Routing](#VPC_Scenario1_Routing)